What is a storage engine?

 Why group commit in the WAL?fsync latency on NVMe is 50–200µs regardless of how many bytes were written.
 Batching N writes into one fsync amortises that latency across N operations.
 BedrockDB buffers writes in a bufio.Writer and a background goroutine fsyncs every 100µs — or immediately when the buffer exceeds 64KB.
 Writers never block waiting for fsync.

 Why pread + LRU over mmap?mmap delegates caching to the OS page cache, which gives up control.
 The OS evicts pages under memory pressure without regard for access frequency — it doesn't know a block cache hit is worth more than a cold page.
 It also surfaces I/O errors as SIGBUS rather than return values, which are difficult to handle correctly in Go. pread keeps the read path explicit: BedrockDB decides which blocks stay resident, eviction policy is LRU over decoded []Entry structs, and errors propagate as normal Go errors.
-The tradeoff is that pread pays a syscall per cache miss whereas mmap faults in pages transparently — acceptable because the LRU makes cache misses rare on hot data. io_uring was considered for async I/O but deferred — Go's runtime has immature native support for it and the benefit is marginal when cache hit rates are high.
+The tradeoff is that pread pays a syscall per cache miss whereas mmap faults in pages transparently — acceptable because the LRU makes cache misses rare on hot data.

 Why LRU over a simpler cache?LRU evicts cold blocks under memory pressure while keeping hot blocks resident.
 Under a Zipfian access distribution (typical for key-value workloads), a small cache captures a disproportionate fraction of reads.
 BedrockDB defaults to 256 entries (1MB of decoded blocks).